-- Technologies: I have looked at how lifestyle can affect the environment and Earth's and I can make suggestions about how to the property of the property Technologies.
-I have been all the suggestions about how to live in a more environmentally. - Social Studies; I can identify threats facing the climate, and consider how these affect
+- Technologies: I have looked at how lifestyle can affect the environment and Earth's and Lean make suggestions about how to improve the improvement and Earth's resources, and I can make suggestions about how to live in a more environmentally - Social Studies: I can identify threats facing the climate, and consider how these affect

-These experiences and outcomes demonstrate how climate change and renewable energy These expensions and rehewable energy are currently included within the curriculum for children and young people between the ages.
+These experiences and outcomes demonstrate how climate change and renewable energy These experiences and rehewable energy are currently included within the curriculum for children and young people between the ages

-Sustainable development education and global citizenship are important features of Sustainable decomposition of Excellence for 3-15 year olds.
-Outdoor learning is a way for schools to provide exciting and inspiring opportunities for pupils to connect with nature and the big issues affecting their local communities and society.
-In 2013, Scottish Ministers accepted the recommendations from the Learning for Sustainability Report (2012) which recommended that all learners in Scotland are given the opportunity to experience Learning for Sustainability'.
+Sustainable development education and global citizenship are important features of Sustainable development learning is a way for schools to provide exciting and inspiring opportunities for pupils to connect with nature and the big issues affecting their local communities and society.
+In 2013, Scottish Ministers accepted the recommendations from the Learning for Sustainability Report (2012) which recommended that all learners in Scotland are given the opportunity to experience 'Learning for Sustainability'.
 Learning for Sustainability encourages schools to combine sustainable development education, global citizenship and outdoor learning.
 At its very core are issues relating to social justice, fairness, equal access to resources, children's rights and engagement with difficult issues such as climate change.